Prospectus

 • Creative thinking

 The BA English programme does not include any courses that specifically prepare for the job market.
 For all that, you will encounter all the above-mentioned skills in the courses you will be taking.
 You just need to identify them, but they are all there.
 In addition, there is the possibility for students to do internships (for credits): these will give you a good idea about particular sectors on the job market you might be interested in – or not, as the case maybe.
-Find out more about this on the website of the Leiden University Career Zone (see link above), but we will also announce placement offers on the English Language and Culture Facebook page.
+Find out more about this on the website of the Leiden University Career Zone (see link above).

 And then there are a number of job related minors, such as the educational minor (if you want to be a teacher), or the translation minor (if translation is something you are interested in), but there are various others as well.
 You will find a full list here.
 So, plenty of opportunities for you to prepare for a career after you finish you studies!